This information is for patients who want or need to have a Totally Implanted Venous Access Device (TIVAD) inserted.

 You should not drive initially afterwards if your arm is painful or numb following the procedure.

 Whilst you have a TIVAD, it is vital that anyone who accesses or uses it has a good standard of hand hygiene by washing their hands with antibacterial soap/gel first and by using a sterile method during all actions.
+It is essential to cover the needle when the port is being used to reduce dislodgement of the needle or infection risks.

-You will be given an appointment for the removal, which is carried out as a sterile procedure with local anaesthetic.
+When your TIVAD is no longer required it may be removed.
+Prior to this, you will need to stop any blood thinning medication.
+This will be explained to you, and you will require blood tests prior to the removal to check for bleeding risks and complications.
+You will be given an appointment for the removal which is carried out as a sterile procedure with local anaesthetic.
 You should arrange for someone to bring you and collect you on the day.
-For some patients who may face long term ongoing intravenous therapies, your TIVAD may remain in place, but will need to be maintained monthly.
+For patients who face long-term, ongoing intravenous therapies, your TIVAD may remain in place, but it will need to be maintained on a monthly basis.

 Infection

+Ports can become infected, which can be from a local skin infection at the port site or from a systemic bloodstream infection.
+Please report any pain, redness or oozing from the site by contacting The Clatterbridge Cancer Centre Hotline.
+Please also check your temperature if you are feeling unwell, and report any temperatures above 37.5°C promptly.
 We will provide you with information on how to care for your TIVAD during the initial few weeks post insertion whilst the skin is healing.
-If necessary, antibiotics to treat infections with be commenced to salvage the line.
-However in rare cases, it may be necessary to remove the device and wait for all signs of the infections to clear.
+If necessary, antibiotics to treat infections with be commenced to salvage the line, however in rare cases, it may be necessary to remove the device and wait for all signs of the infections to clear.
 Portacaths should not be removed if an infection has not been confirmed that the port is the source of the infection.

 Blood clots

 Blood clots can develop in the vein or along the route where the TIVAD is sitting.
 Signs include pain, swelling and discomfort in the neck or arm/axillary area on the side where the TIVAD is placed.
-If this occurs, the thrombus will be treated with daily blood thinning injections, or oral anticoagulant medications which will continue for as long as the TIVAD remains in place.
+If this occurs, the clot will be treated with daily blood thinning injections, or oral anticoagulant medications which will continue for as long as the TIVAD remains in place.
 The TIVAD may be used as planned.

 Port erosion